 Chapter 7: National Day of Mourning – 2020

-“Our”Story: 400 Years of Wampanoag History is conceptualized, researched, and produced by SmokeSygnals Marketing and Communications and The Indian Spiritual and Cultural Training Council Inc. The exhibit is part of Plymouth 400, Inc.’s Signature Programs and Events and will continue to travel through 2020.
-Additional chapters of Wampanoag history will be added each year in November.
-Inquiries regarding upcoming locations and opportunities for hosting this exhibit should be directed to Plymouth 400, Inc.
+“Our”Story: 400 Years of Wampanoag History is conceptualized, researched, and produced by SmokeSygnals Marketing and Communications and The Indian Spiritual and Cultural Training Council Inc. The exhibit is part of Plymouth 400, Inc.’s Signature Programs and Events.
+Additional chapters of Wampanoag history have been added each year through November 2020.

 The Indian Spiritual and Cultural Training Council Inc. is based in West Barnstable, Massachusetts, and serves the Native people of the region.
 The goal of the ISCTC is to sustain tribal history and culture through programs, training and opportunities that encourage traditions to thrive.